How do you teach numbers to a toddler?

 As I sat at my dining room table watching my toddler make a mess of the oatmeal I had given her, she shouted with excitement “I have three blueberries!”

 While I saw a mess, she was experiencing an ‘aha moment’ that was rooted in counting and number lessons we’d introduced weeks ago.
-These are the moments I live for, not because I’m a great teacher – but because she and most children are born with a great appetite to learn and understand the world around them.
-It’s our job to figure out how they learn best.
+These are the moments I live for, not because I’m a great teacher – but because my daughter and most children are born with a great appetite to learn and understand the world around them.
+It’s our job to figure out how best facilitate their style of learning.

-When it came to reading, I knew that she’d need to know letters of the alphabet, letter sounds, phonetic sounds, rhyming, and words (CVC words and sight words).
+When it came to reading, I knew that the order need to be recognition of letter sounds and alphabet names, rhyming, and words (CVC words and sight words).
 You see the end goal or purpose for teaching letters was so that my kid would learn to read.

 This post contains affiliate links.
 Please see my disclosure page for more information.